alfredqrl/ENGG1340-GP-RPG/README.md

 - Qian Ruiling (BEng, Year 1, UID:3035767827, user name: alfredqrl)
 - Sun Xiaopeng (BEng, Year 1, UID:3035770642, user name: Angelasun2002)
 ## Game Description & Basic Rules
-Our designed game is a role-playing break through and monsters-fighting game(PVE mode).Players will participate ifacedn the game as a warrior challenger.
-On his adventure,he will fighted with a monster at every checkpoint.
-The difficulty of killing monsters will increase as the level is unlocked.
+Our designed game is a role-playing break through and monsters-fighting game (PVE or PVP mode).
+Players will participate the game as a warrior challenger.
+On his adventure,he will fighted with a monster at every checkpoint (Totally 8 checkpoints).
+The difficulty of killing monsters will increase as the checkpoints is unlocked while the player's fighting power will also improve by buying goods.
 **1. Players**
-The game will require four players to join.
+The game will require one to two players to join.
+The mode of the game is PVE or PVP depends on choices made by the user.
 **2. Intilization Of Game**
-On the beginning of game, after naming their characters, players will be given chances to decide their races, talents and attributes.
-Different choices would have multiple impact on the gameplay.
-They all have to roll a dice to determine the exact number of each property.
-**3. Moving and Travelling**
-The player can decide where to go.
-On different places, players will face different incidents and distinguishtive activities.
-**4. Battle System**
-Players have to beat dangerous monsters along their journey.
-We introduce a battle system including ATT, DEX, STA, INT (stands for attack, agility, life, intelligence).
-Besides,Luck involves in our battle, the number of dice a player (or the monster) will have great effect on the fighting, making it unpredictable and more challenging.
+On the beginning of game, after naming their characters, players can first choose there perfered role from 5 warrior challenger models.
+Each model has different power, skills, apperance, and defensive ability.
+After choosing models, players can click "Start Game" to enter the formal game interface, or click "Game Toturial" to view the introduction.
+**3. Skills of each warrior**
+Different Worrirs have different skills. some of them can make damages to enermies and some of them can increase your defensive power.
+There are many interesting features of each worrier including solving mathematics chellenge to cause demange.
+Please try this game and enjoy ~~~
+**4. Innovative application design**
+- Some common sense or mathematical fun questions will appear randomly during the game.
+If the player answers the questions correctly, the character's power will be increased (different questions will bring different enhancement benefits).
+- Some satirical/motivating words will pop up randomly to increase the player's game fun and interactive experience.
+- Some functional gems will drop randomly to enhance the player’s power after the player pass a checkpoint.
 **5. Player Status**
-Players have multiple attributes.
-Some of them are crucial to them, like health points (HP) or wealth (number of coins you got).
-For instance, your gameplay will end if the HP of character goes zero.
-You can't pass some shortcuts without paying a certain amount of money to the guards.
-**6. Save & Load**
-Players can save their progress in the cozy taverns.
-If they unluckily get all killed in a battle, they would be able to reload it and have a second chance.
+- HP number: represent the current Health.
+- PP number: represent how many times can be used for each skills for each worrier.
+- Skills: The name of skills, power...
 **7. How To Win**

-As long as players make themselves to the deepest spot of this ancient relic, getting the legendary item -- the condemned heart of fallen Lich, beating up the final boss.
-They will be able to end the tragedy in this cursed area and got final victory.
+After breaking through all of the checkpoints, player can finally get into a castle where he can find a magical box and click "answer question to open it" to do the chanllenge to access to the mysterious reward.